 For parish priests, the awards are:

 - The right to wear the nabedrennik

-- The right to wear the violet skufiya
+- The right to wear the purple skufiya

 - The right to wear the kamilavka

 - The right to wear the gold pectoral cross

 - Elevation to the rank of archpriest

 - The right to wear the jewelled pectoral cross

 These awards are generally given at intervals of no less than three years.
 In the Russian Orthodox Church Outside Russia, awards up to and including the kamilavka are bestowed at the discretion of the Ruling Bishop; higher awards are bestowed by the Synod of Bishops.
 Other awards, far less commonly given, recognise particularly long and distinguished service.
 Such awards include the right to wear the mitre or a second pectoral cross.
 Clergy awards are generally given publicly in a liturgical setting, most commonly on the occasion of an episcopal visit to the parish of the clergyman so honoured, or some other significant liturgical occasion.
 The receipt of these awards in such a setting is an honour in itself and the award will, for the most part, be evident whenever the deacon or priest is vested for the Divine Services.